copsTvFan/cops-episode-guide/guide.md

   from a car blocked to a shooting -- it changes from minute to minute.
 He aids a car stuck on curb then chases a carjacking suspect through yards.
-- Officers Garneau and Moroney sort out a domestic dispute with a fat white 12 year old boy who calls his mom a fag.
+- Officers Garneau and Moroney sort out a domestic dispute with a fat white 12 year old boy Patrick who calls his mom a fag.
 - Lynn Police Officers Kelter and White apprehend a black guy who broke into a house under construction.